-If a student receives either all "F" grades or a combination of "F" or "W" grades for a term, they will be considered an unofficial withdrawal.
-However, if a student receives all "F" grades for a term but participated in at least one class/competency throughout the entire term and is determined to have "earned" the grade of "F", the student will not be considered an unofficial withdrawal and no aid will be returned.
+If a student receives either all "FX" grades or a combination of "FX" or "W" grades for a term, they will be considered an unofficial withdrawal.
+However, if a student receives all "F" grades for a term but participated in at least one class/competency throughout the entire term and is determined to have "earned" the grade of "F", the student will not be considered an unofficial withdrawal and no R2T4 will be calculated.

-The student's last date of attendance or participation in any academic activity will be the date used to calculate the Return of Title IV Funds.
+The student's last date of participation in academic activity will be the date used to calculate the Return of Title IV Funds.

-For courses/competencies offered in modules, a student is not considered to have withdrawn, if Nicolet College obtains written confirmation that the student will return to complete a later module within the same payment period or period of enrollment no later than 45 calendar days after the end of the module that the student ceased attending.
+For courses/competencies offered in modules, a student is not considered to have withdrawn; if Nicolet College obtains written confirmation that the student will return to complete a later module within the same payment period or period of enrollment no later than 45 calendar days after the end of the module that the student ceased attending.